 Category Archives: history

-To the End Where It All Began: the Ribbon-Like Town of Ribe
+To the End Where It All Began: The Ribbon-Like Town of Ribe

 Let’s go to the omega.
 To the end of the Frisia Coast Trail.
 To Ribe in southern Jutland, Denmark.
 The oldest town in Scandinavia.
 A town located on the banks of the Ribe Å. A modest river that flows out into the Wadden Sea stoically slow, opposite the islands of Fanø and Mandø.
-Ribe startedContinue reading “To the End Where It All Began: the Ribbon-Like Town of Ribe”
+Ribe startedContinue reading “To the End Where It All Began: The Ribbon-Like Town of Ribe”

 Dissolute Elisabeth and Her Devil